Friend of the Court

 The Friend of the Court holds Referee Hearings involving all of these issues and also holds show cause hearings to enforce child support, parenting time, and spousal support orders.

-The Friend of the Court provides Conciliation Hearings at the beginning of new domestic relations cases to address the issues of child custody, support, and parenting time.
+The Friend of the Court provides Facilitative Investigation Gathering (FIG) Conferences at the beginning of new domestic relations cases to address the issues of child custody, support, and parenting time.

 - My order states that I cannot move my children from the state of Michigan without approval of the Court.
 How do I get the Court's approval?